jburgy/jburgy.github.io/docs/_posts/2022-05-28-what-is-forth.md

 : collatz ( n -- n ) dup 1 and if 3 * 1+ else 2/ then ;
 ```

-Forth is not just more compact than python bytecode, it also requires no numerical offsets.
+Forth is not just more compact than Python bytecode, it also requires no numerical offsets.
 Of course, if you really
 prefer typing all of that, feel free to use this [bytecode assembler](https://github.com/jburgy/blog/blob/main/fun/assemble.py).

 Now that our objective is defined, what should the interface look like?
 Compiling one function at a time is reasonable
 for toy micro-optimizations.
-That said, where should the Forth sit relative to the python function?
+That said, where should the Forth sit relative to the Python function?
 We could use
-multi-line strings and parse Forth [Stack Comments](https://www.forth.org/forth_intro/comments.htm) to guess the python
+multi-line strings and parse Forth [Stack Comments](https://www.forth.org/forth_intro/comments.htm) to guess the Python
 signature.
 That's rather hacky.
 A nicer [kluge](http://catb.org/jargon/html/K/kluge.html) would be to save the Forth
-implementation in the python's [docstring](https://docs.python.org/3/glossary.html#term-docstring).
+implementation in the Python function's [docstring](https://docs.python.org/3/glossary.html#term-docstring).

 In other words, we want to write